SenkoSupreme/ft_transcendenceGAME/README.md

-# ft_transcendence Pong Game in Angular front end.
+# ft_transcendence Pong Game in Angular.
 Creating an online pong game using Node.JS(Nest JS), TypeSript [Angular] and Socket.IO

 Switching to react since angular is making it complicated beacuse it's my first time in webapps dev